 , with customer self-enablement, personalized recommendations and all the business logic and the data hidden behind the scenes, this approach ensures a consistent and seamless journey.
 It also simplifies digitization of the customer journey, reducing dependency on a particular application used in the interaction channel.
 This requires business logic independent of all applications, with channel apps utilizing open APIs which serve access to predefined processes.
 In addition, business processes must be defined with the correct gradation to assure swift and simple processing in digital channels.

 These business processes rely on a robust, catalog-driven (model-driven) approach.
 This may be most commonly associated with products and services, but in fact the product catalog

 is not the only catalog involved here.
 Different domain models drive different business processes.
 For example, while the creation of a customer record may be orchestrated by the relevant process, the actual data and respective validations are driven from the model.
-This facilitates implementation of built-in business processes ready to deploy in digital or physical channel apps, while all the models are set up in the system.Telcos that are prepared to meet the demands of the “always on” generation and adopt some of these modern, customer-centric and channel-less tools, will be best placed to transform into digital service providers able to innovate at the pace required by today’s market and customers.
+This facilitates implementation of built-in business processes ready to deploy in digital or physical channel apps, while all the models are set up in the system.Telcos that are prepared to meet the demands of the “always on” generation and adopt some of these modern, customer-centric and channel-less tools, will be best placed to transform into digital service providers - a new generation telecoms - able to innovate at the pace required by today’s market and customers.